mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

       <h4>Get Remote Model URI</h4>

-    KServe configuration allows you to specify model URI directly, however, it doesn't support MLflow specific URI schema like ``runs:/`` and ``model:/``, and local file URI like ``file:///``.
+    KServe configuration allows direct specification of the model URI.
+However, it doesn't resolve MLflow-specific URI schema like ``runs:/`` and ``model:/``, nor local file URIs like ``file:///``.
 We need to specify the model URI in a remote storage URI format e.g. ``s3://xxx`` or ``gs://xxx``.
-    By default, MLflow simply stores the model in local file system, so you have to configure MLflow to store the model in remote storage.
+    By default, MLflow stores the model in the local file system, so you need to configure MLflow to store the model in remote storage.
-    Please refer to `Artifact Store <../../../tracking.html#artifact-stores>`_ for how to set this up.
+    Please refer to `Artifact Store <../../../tracking.html#artifact-stores>`_ for setup instructions.

-    Once you have configured the artifact store, you can repeat the above steps for the model training.
+    After configuring the artifact store, repeat the model training steps.

     .. raw:: html

       <h4>Create Deployment Configuration</h4>

-    Using the remote model URI, you can create a YAML file like this:
+    With the remote model URI, create a YAML file:

     .. code-block:: yaml